DLR-SC/tigl/doc/gui.md

    the order of face creation.
 Mostly useful for TiGL developers. __Default: off__
  * Debug boolean operations: Boolean operations tend to be quite unstable due to the problems in the OpenCASCADE kernel.
    To improve the debugging of such operations, TiGLCreator can export intermediate geometries as BREP files to disk.
    These files can again be displayed in the TiGLCreator.
-In case of an error, these files should be send to the TiGL developers.
+In case of an error, these files should be sent to the TiGL developers.
 The files are placed inside the current working directory. __Default: off__

 @image html images/tiglcreator_debugging.jpg